Object-level Geometric Structure Preserving for Natural Image Stitching: Experiments

-\textbf{Evaluation metrics.} We assess the quality of our stitching results from two perspectives.
-First, we employ the Mean Distorted Residuals (MDR) metric introduced in GES-GSP \cite{gesgsp} to measure the degree of image distortion.
+\textbf{Evaluation metrics}.
+We quantitatively assess the quality of our stitching results from two perspectives: distortion prevention and alignment.
+First, we employ the Mean Distorted Residuals (MDR) metric to measure the degree of image distortion.
 In intuitive terms, if the points on the same side of the mesh were originally collinear and remain collinear after stitching, it implies that the stitching result has minimal distortion.
-Please refer to supplementary material of \cite{gesgsp} for more details of MDR.
-Furthermore, we employ the Naturalness Image Quality Evaluator (NIQE) \cite{niqe} metric to evaluate image quality and clarity.
-Compared to other image quality assessment methods like Structure Similarity Index Measure (SSIM) \cite{ssim} and Peak Signal-to-Noise Ratio (PSNR), NIQE does not require a reference image.
-Since there is no strict ground truth for image stitching, we use NIQE to assess the quality of our stitching results.
-However, it is essential to emphasize that in the field of image stitching, there is no universally accepted objective evaluation method for assessing the quality of stitching results or the degree of distortion.
-Many practitioners still rely on subjective assessments based on human visual perception to gauge the quality of stitching outcomes.

-\textbf{Datasets.} We utilize datasets commonly associated with previous image stitching algorithms, which include datasets sourced from AANAP \cite{aanap}, APAP \cite{apap}, CAVE \cite{cave}, DFW \cite{dfw}, DHW \cite{dhw}, GES-GSP \cite{gesgsp}, LPC \cite{lpc}, SEAGULL \cite{seagull}, REW \cite{rew}, SVA\cite{sva} and SPHP \cite{sphp}.
-We also collected our own dataset of 18 image pairs for image stitching.
-Thus the datasets used in experiments encompass a diverse range of settings, including indoor and outdoor environments, various regions around the world, urban and natural landscapes, among others.
-Please kindly refer to the supplementary material for details on how we collected our own dataset and conducted an analysis of the ten datasets we use.

-\textbf{Implementation details.} We evaluated the results of GSP \cite{gsp} and GES-GSP \cite{gesgsp} using their publicly available C++ code.
-Our stitching code is also implemented in C++.
-Our implementation of SAM includes two approaches.
-Drawing from the Segment Anything C++ Wrapper \cite{cppsam}, we exported the SAM \cite{sam} encoder and decoder into Open Neural Network Exchange (ONNX) format and subsequently replicated SAM's automatic mode within C++.
-To achieve the best possible stitching results, we also directly implemented the semantic segmentation component using the SAM's publicly available Python code and utilized their semantic segmentation results.
-The stitching part of our experiments ran on the CPU, while the SAM modules were capable of running on both CPU and GPU.
-Please kindly refer to the supplementary material on how we re-establish GSP and GES-GSP baselines.
+Furthermore, we employ the Naturalness Image Quality Evaluator (NIQE)~\cite{niqe} metric to evaluate alignment performance.
+We argue that NIQE is a more intitutive and better indicator of alignment than RMSE, SSIM and PSNR, as it measures image clarity, and stitching results with misalignment will produce blurry areas, leading to worse NIQE scores.